aphalo/photobiologyFilters/README.md

 checks](https://cranchecks.info/badges/worst/photobiologyFilters)](https://cran.r-project.org/web/checks/check_results_photobiologyFilters.html)

-Package **photobiologyFilters** is a collection of spectral transmittance data for more than 250 filters measured in our lab or for which data have been made available by the suppliers for inclussion in this package.
+Package **photobiologyFilters** is a collection of spectral transmittance data for more than 300 filters measured in our lab, by collaborators or for which data have been made available by the suppliers for inclussion in this package.

 ## Code breaking renaming of data objects